Amrita Hospital, Kochi: Overview

-Amrita hospital at Kochi offers facilities consisting of 31 modern operating theatres, 275 equipped intensive care beds, a fully computerised and networked Hospital Information System (HIS), a fully digital radiology department, a 24/7 telemedicine service and a clinical laboratory.
+Amrita Hospital at Kochi offers facilities consisting of 31 modern operating theatres, 275 equipped intensive care beds, a fully computerised and networked Hospital Information System (HIS), a fully digital radiology department, a 24/7 telemedicine service and a clinical laboratory.
 The healthcare infrastructure along with the medical school has a built-up area of 3.33 million sq. ft and is spread across 125 acres of land.
-The Amrita University medical school has 17 Centres of Excellence and 29 Speciality Departments supported by 670 faculty members and 4,000 support staff.
+The Amrita University Medical School has 17 Centres of Excellence and 29 Speciality Departments supported by 670 faculty members and 4,000 support staff.

 The foundation stone for a second Amrita Hospital in Faridabad, Haryana was laid on May 9, 2016, to serve the Delhi National Capital Region.
 With 2,400 beds and 81 speciality departments, it is India's largest private hospital.
-The new facility was opened on 24 August 2022, by Prime minister of India Narendra Modi.
+The new facility was opened on 24 August 2022, by the Prime Minister of India, Narendra Modi.

 Research and development

 Development of nanomedicine with ability to kill drug resistant cancer

-On 16 October 2012, AIMS announced that it had developed a nanomedicine for treating drug resistant cancer cells for Leukaemia(Blood Cancer).
+On 16 October 2012, AIMS announced that it had developed a nanomedicine for treating drug resistant cancer cells for leukaemia.